 How do you define “legal separation” in Washington State?

-Being legally separated indicates you no longer reside with your partner.
+Legal Separation defines as Being legally separated indicates you no longer reside with your partner in Washington state.
 That can mean you move to a new house or separate part of your shared home.

 You can get legally separated for various reasons.
 For instance, you might be contemplating divorce if you are no longer on the same page, but you are not ready to take the plunge.
 Sometimes, you might need a breath of fresh air and space to think so that you do not make a rash decision.

 Only two married spouses or domestic partners can legally separate.
 So, if you have been with your boyfriend or girlfriend for many years, but you never got married, that would not be considered legal separation.

 What are the pros and cons of legal separations vs. divorces?